 Companies implement business strategies with key goals in mind: to reduce costs, improve efficiency, and strengthen profitability.
 Business intelligence can add tremendous value in these areas, which is why business intelligence and data analytics professionals are in high demand.
 A recent IBM report cites a growing need for data science and machine learning skills (40% and 17% increases, respectively).

-The online Master of Business Administration at Ohio University teaches tomorrow’s business intelligence leaders how to use data analytics to identify business trends, create data models, and solve complex problems.
+Our Online Master of Business Analytics at Ohio University teaches tomorrow’s business intelligence leaders how to use data analytics to identify business trends, create data models, and solve complex problems.

 What is business intelligence, and what role does analytics play in business strategy?
 Business intelligence entails the analysis of past and present data to create actionable insights for informed decision-making.
 The data can vary — sales performance over a period of time, customer activity, or operational costs, for example.
 Prescriptive analysis and predictive modeling often contribute to data analytics.
 Skilled professionals combine these methods and others with artificial intelligence (AI) and machine learning capabilities.
 As a result, businesses can find patterns in structured and unstructured data to glean key insights that may provide a competitive edge in the future.
 For example, a business can mine its data to identify what customers are buying certain products and at what times and, in turn, develop tactics to boost potential sales.

 Companies investing in business intelligence as part of an overall business strategy expect to see a range of benefits, including reduced costs, decision-making insight, and increased efficiency.
 However, only 4% of these companies are using the right mix of resources (people, tools, and data), according to a Bain & Company report.